spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/restrict-images.md

 tags: ["workspace"]
 ---

-You can specify image URLs in a workspace to restrict access to images in your workspace for specific namespaces.
+You can specify image URLs in a workspace to restrict access to those images for specific namespaces.
 Restricted images cannot be loaded into any cluster in the namespaces you specify.

 Access control to images is achieved using Kyverno policies.
 For more information about Kyverno, refer to [Kyverno documentation](https://kyverno.io/).